Tan-JunWei/CTF-Writeups/content/PicoCTF/CanYouSee.md

 The image doesn't seem to tell us anything.

->[!question] PicoCTF clue: How can you view the information about the picture?
+>[!question] PicoCTF Hint: How can you view the information about the picture?

 The clue seems to be hinting us to check the metadata of the picture.
 We shall do just that.